LunarrPhase/Staff-Relations-Managment/README.md

 - **.DS_Store**: A macOS system file that stores custom attributes of a folder, such as the position of icons.

-- **README.md**: A markdown file that contains the documentation for the project.
-It includes information on how to set up, run, and contribute to the project.
+- **README.md**: A markdown file that includes information on how to set up, run, navigate, and contribute to the project.
 It is this file.